-Astronomers have used telescopes for hundreds of years.
-But to get the best data, the telescope needs to be in space!
-This is because the Earth's air interferes with the light which travels through it.
-It acts like a blanket, letting through some waves of light and blocking others.
-This can make images of far away objects look blurry.
-Or it stops us from seeing them completely.
-Plus, space telescopes don't have the problem of light pollution.
+Astronomers have used telescopes to look at the night sky for hundreds of years.
+To get the best data though the telescope needs to be in space!
+This is due to the Earth's atmosphere.
+The air causes light to bounce around which can make images look blurry.
+It also acts like a blanket, letting through some types of light and blocking others.
+This means we don't see all the light from an object.

 Building and using a space telescope is a huge challenge.
-It has only been possible in the last few decades.
-The first space telescope was the Hubble Space Telescope.
-It began observing in 1990 and has made over 1 million observations since.
+It also costs a lot of money.
+It has only been possible since the 1980s.
+One of the most renowned space telescopes is the Hubble Space Telescope.
+It began observing in 1990 and has taken over 1 million images so far.

-Hubble paved the way for others, including the massive James Webb Space Telescope.
+Since 1990 there have been lots of other space telescopes.
 Some collect light which the Earth's atmosphere blocks out.
-Telescopes like Chandra and Fermi observe x-rays and gamma rays.
+Like Chandra which observes in x-rays and Fermi which looks at gamma rays.
 Others can see microwaves or infrared.
 This has given us a new view of our Universe.
-It has increased our knowledge of how physics works in extreme environments, such as quasars.
+The largest, James Webb Space Telescope, launched in December 2021.

-Space telescopes have made fantastic discoveries.
+Space telescopes have made many fantastic discoveries.
 Kepler found thousands of exoplanets.
-Spitzer was the first to capture light from an exoplanet.
+Spitzer was the first to image light from an exoplanet.
 Gaia observed a supernova outside the Milky Way.
-In the future, LISA will detect gravitational waves in space.
+In the future, LISA will try to detect gravitational waves in space.